 In their study patients were randomized into two treatment groups:

 - arthroscopic acromioplasty (shaving down bone to relieve pressure), and a supervised exercise treatment

 - and a similar supervised exercise treatment alone.

-Self-reported pain on a visual analogue scale (VAS) questionnaires was the primary means of determining the study’s results.
+Self-reported pain on a visual analog scale (VAS) questionnaire was the primary means of determining the study’s results.

-The researchers also looked for problems of disability, working ability, pain at night.
+The researchers also looked for problems of disability, working ability, and pain at night.

-- A total of 90 patients (64%) returned questionnaires at an average 12 years after research began.
+- A total of 90 patients (64%) returned questionnaires an average of 12 years after the research began.

 The same was true in the secondary outcome measures.
 Due to group changes, the results were also analyzed per protocol: operated or not.
 No significant differences between the groups were found.